jflinchbaugh/kd3ee/content/post/2024-06-16-tape-measure-yagi.md

 I always like those for prototyping.
 As directed,
 I tuned the antenna
-by moving radiators in and out.
+by moving radiators in and out and measuring with the NanoVNA.

 The antenna is noticeably directional, so I can use it to find directions of signals.